hildingen/vteam-login-prototype/README.md

+# Login prototype

-# Login prototype created for course DV1676 at BTH.
+This repo contains the codebase for a login prototype for the course DV1676 at BTH.

 ## Colors